An improved uncertainty principle for functions with symmetry: Abstract

 \section{Abstract}

-Chebotar\"ev's theorem says that every minor of a discrete Fourier matrix of prime order is nonzero.
+Chebotar\"ev proved that every minor of a discrete Fourier matrix of prime order is nonzero.
 We prove a generalization of this result that includes analogues for discrete cosine and discrete sine matrices as special cases.
-We then establish a generalization of the Bir\'o--Meshulam--Tao uncertainty principle to functions with symmetries that arise from certain group actions, with some of the simplest examples being even and odd functions.
+We establish these results via a generalization of the Bir\'o--Meshulam--Tao uncertainty principle to functions with symmetries that arise from certain group actions, with some of the simplest examples being even and odd functions.
 We show that our result is best possible and in some cases is stronger than that of Bir\'o--Meshulam--Tao.
 Some of these results hold in certain circumstances for non-prime fields; Gauss sums play a central role in such investigations.

 \keywords{Fourier transform, discrete Fourier transform, DFT, discrete cosine transform, DCT, discrete sine transform, DST, uncertainty principle, support, minor, finite field, Gauss sum, sumset}

 \subjclass[2010]{43A25, 43A32, 42A99, 11C20, 11T24, 11T99, 15A15, 15B99}